Anja Lauvdal

-Anja Lauvdal (born 1987 in Flekkefjord, Norway) is a Norwegian jazz musician (piano and keyboards) and composer.
+Anja Lauvdal (born 1987 in Flekkefjord, Norway) is a Norwegian jazz musician (piano, keyboards, electronics) and composer.
+She is known for her work with several Norwegian bands and for her solo releases.

 Career

-Lauvdal studied music on the Jazz program at Trondheim Musikkonsevatorium, NTNU, where she joined the acoustic jazz band "Moskus" together with fellow students, Fredrik Luhr Dietrichson (double bass) from Haugesund and Hans Hulbækmo (drums) from Tolga, at NTNU.
-Their debut album was Salmesykkel (2012) Lauvdal also played in "Your Headlights Are On" with a self-titled debut album Your Headlights Are On (2011) and "Avalanche" debuting with the album Whiteout (2012), with Hans Hulbækmo.
-"Skadedyr" is another project initiated at NTNU together with Heida Mobeck, performing at Victoria, in 2012.
+Lauvdal studied music on the Jazz program at Trondheim Musikkonsevatorium, NTNU, where she joined the acoustic jazz band Moskus together with fellow students, Fredrik Luhr Dietrichson (double bass) from Haugesund and Hans Hulbækmo (drums) from Tolga.
+Their debut album was Salmesykkel (2012).